OfficeDev/office-scripts-docs/docs/resources/samples/copy-tables-combine.md

 1. The [first script](#sample-code-combine-data-from-multiple-excel-tables-into-a-single-table) combines all tables in the Excel file.
 1. The [second script](#sample-code-combine-data-from-multiple-excel-tables-in-select-worksheets-into-a-single-table) selectively gets tables within a set of worksheets.

+## Sample Excel file

+Download <a href="tables-copy.xlsx">tables-copy.xlsx</a> for a ready-to-use workbook.
+Add the following scripts to try the sample yourself!

 ## Sample code: Combine data from multiple Excel tables into a single table

-Download the sample file <a href="tables-copy.xlsx">tables-copy.xlsx</a> and use it with the following script to try it out yourself!

 ```TypeScript
 function main(workbook: ExcelScript.Workbook) {